Scott County License Hearing Guide

 How to Prepare

-- Gather Evidence: Collect any evidence that supports your case, such as witness statements, video footage, or documentation that challenges the validity of the breath/blood test.
+- Gather Evidence: Collect any evidence that supports your case.
+This might include witness statements, dashcam footage, or any documentation that contradicts the police report.

 Possible Outcomes

-- Suspension Upheld: The hearing officer determines that the DPS has sufficient evidence to suspend your license.
+- Suspension Upheld: If the hearing officer finds that the state had sufficient grounds to suspend your license, the suspension will be upheld.

-- Suspension Overturned: The hearing officer determines that the DPS does not have sufficient evidence to suspend your license, and your license is reinstated.
+- Suspension Overturned: If the hearing officer finds that the state did not have sufficient grounds to suspend your license, the suspension will be overturned, and your driving privileges will be restored.

-- Restricted/Hardship License Granted: The hearing officer may grant a restricted or hardship license, allowing you to drive for limited purposes, such as work, school, or medical appointments.
+- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license that allows you to drive for limited purposes, such as work, school, or medical appointments.

 Hardship/Restricted License in Tennessee